 The Tricycle Stage

 As humans, we first begin to practice this skill called eating during the infancy stage.
-Research shows that babies are most receptive to trying new flavors between the ages of 4 and 7 months, a time when parents control what they feed their children.
-Combine the ability to dictate the menu with a baby’s curiosity, and this becomes a prime opportunity to start training palates with varied and bold flavors, rather than bland or highly sweetened foods.
-Consult with your pediatrician first, then give yourself, as well as your baby, the chance to experiment with a gamut of tastes during this stage.
+Research shows that babies are most receptive to trying new flavors between the ages of 4 and 7 months.
+As parents, this is a time when we control what we feed our children.
+Combine that ability with babies’ curiosity and it becomes a key opportunity to introduce varied and bold flavors, rather than bland or highly sweetened foods.
+Consult with your pediatrician first, then give yourself as well as your baby the chance to experiment with a gamut of tastes during this stage.

-Keep in mind that just because your baby spits out the beets three times doesn’t mean it’s a failed mission.
-Just like falling off the bike three times doesn’t mean it’s a lost cause!
+Keep in mind that just because your baby spits out the beets three times doesn't mean it's a failed mission.
+Just like falling off the tricycle three times doesn’t mean it’s a lost cause!
 Similar to any skill we learn, babies need to taste new flavors several times to become accustomed to them.
 If the beets end up on the floor on the first day, give it a few days and try again.
-Your baby will likely recognize the flavor on the second or third (or fourth!) try and realize it’s just good food after all.
-Never force your baby to eat something she’s rejecting, but don’t give up on food or your baby, either.
+Your baby will likely recognize the flavor on the second or third (or fourth!) try and realize it's just good food after all.
+Never force your baby to eat something she's rejecting, but don't give up on food or your baby, either.
 Food and babies are a delicate balance of exploration and palate formation.
+This is the beautiful part about learning.
 With repeated practice comes familiarity, and with familiarity comes expertise.
-If we compare it to riding a bike, introducing solids is what we call the “tricycle” stage, a time when babies are just learning to pedal and need repetition to improve their ability.
+If we compare it to riding a bike, introducing solids is what we call the “tricycle” stage.

 The Training Wheels Stage